What was your first camera?

 Who was your biggest influence?

 There have been several significant and highly influential individuals that have made a huge impact on my early photographic career – notably Jack Turner and Gary Spicer.
 Jack provided the technical foundation.
-Gary was responsible for early artistic development.
+Gary was responsible for early artistic influences and development.

 Jack Turner was an inspirational high school Science teacher that provided my first instruction in the darkroom side of photography.
 Photography was not part of the regular curriculum.
 Luckily for me, Jack proved to be one of those educators willing to dedicate his time, materials, and equipment for my budding interest after class.
 The basic darkroom knowledge that I gained from him carried me through 25 years of film photography.
 Recently as a gift, Jack presented me with that original enlarger from my early darkroom days.